One of the first marketing concepts I learned about in business school is called positioning.

 You might even sell exactly the same thing as competitors, but how you position it using various forms of marketing, advertising — even something as basic as what name you give your product — determines the position your offer takes in the market.

-Most soaps contain roughly the same ingredients and solve the same problem, yet they can be marketed for a specific purpose – better for dry skin, special for babies, better for the environment, and so on.
+Most soaps contain roughly the same ingredients and solve the same problem (to make things clean), yet they can be marketed for a specific purpose – better for dry skin, special for babies, better for the environment, and so on.

 For the past fifteen years I have spent a lot of time repeating the same advice to my coaching clients –